denoland/docs/runtime/reference/lsp.md

 - `deno.codeLens.test`

 Deno analyzes these settings at multiple points in the language server process.
-First, when the `initialize` request from the client, the `initializationOptions` will be assumed to be an object that represents the `deno` namespace of options.
+First, when the `initialize` request arrives from the client, the `initializationOptions` will be assumed to be an object that represents the `deno` namespace of options.
 For example, the following value will enable Deno with the unstable APIs for this instance of the language server.